tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

 - [ ] Add more comprehensive reporting for demand calculations
 - [ ] Implement bulk import/export for demands
 - [ ] Add more detailed documentation for the demand calculation formulas
+- [ ] See if pagy can provide usesr selectable page size
+- [ ] Customize devise views

 ## Architecture Considerations
 - [ ] Evaluate if we should move to a more modular architecture